BrowncoatSpaceProgram/tudat-matlab/README.md

 ```
 propagator = TranslationalPropagator();
 initialKeplerianState = [7500.0E3 0.1 deg2rad(85.3) deg2rad(235.7) deg2rad(23.4) deg2rad(139.87)];
-propagator.initialState = convert.keplerianToCartesian(initialKeplerianState);
+propagator.initialStates = convert.keplerianToCartesian(initialKeplerianState);
-propagator.centralBody = 'Earth';
+propagator.centralBodies = 'Earth';
-propagator.bodyToPropagate = 'Satellite';
+propagator.bodiesToPropagate = 'Satellite';
 ```

 Note that we always refer to bodies by their names (i.e. we do not provide the `Body` object `satelliteBody` to `propagator.bodyToPropagate`).
 The only exception is when calling the method `addBodies` of a `Simulation` object.

 Also note the usage of tudat-matlab's `convert` package, which includes a few useful function for conversion of units and orbital elements.

 Now we need to specify the accelerations acting on 'Satellite'.
 The only accelerations acting on satellite are those caused by 'Earth', so we need to specify the property `propagator.accelerations.Asterix.Earth`.
-We assign a list (i.e. a cell array) of `Acceleration` objects.
-In the case of an unperturbed satellite, the only acceleration it the point-mass gravity of the central body.
+In the case of an unperturbed satellite, the only acceleration is the point-mass gravity of the central body.
 Since `PointMassGravity` is a derived class of `Acceleration`, we can write:
 ```
-propagator.accelerations.Asterix.Earth = { PointMassGravity() };
+propagator.accelerations.Asterix.Earth = PointMassGravity();
 ```

 Finally, we add the `propagator` to the `simulation` object and define an integrator: